google-gemini/workshops/games/slides/slides.md

 </figure>

 <!--
-Mention that this is the actual internal dialog of the agents; so-called chain of thought: as the agents reason through their moves, we can see their inner dialog.

-Also, does anyone notice anything interesting about this first Ares quote: he switched from rock to scissors despite winning!

-You can suggest strategies to agents; but sometimes, they go their own way!
-Especially if the temperature is high.

-And I had temperature maxed out for this game.

-Does anyone notice anything funny about this?
-Yeah, Ares contradicted the Ares principle.

-When working with LLMs, you don't really command (like programming); you suggest.
+Wouldn't it be nice to play rock-paper-scissors with this kind of conviction?

+Anyone notice anything funny about this quote?
+Right: Ares broke the Ares heuristic.
+This might be a little funny coming from programmers, but you don't really command the LLM like you command the shell or the compiler.

+You can suggest things to LLMs; like, "hey, it would be great if you kept these facts in mind as you give the final answer;" or, "hey, it would be great that you kept in mind that today is June 6th."

+There's a non-zero probability, however, that the LLM goes its own way; especially if temperature is high; and I cranked up the temperature here to the max.

-Not sure when the last time I played RPS with such conviction; Ares also a fan of Occam's razor, apparently.
+Ares is also a fan of Occam's razor, apparently.
 -->

 ---